 Nestled deep within the Cold War architecture of the massive Department of State building is a collection of 42 breathtaking rooms, designed to host treaty signings, summit negotiations and swearing-in ceremonies.
 The rooms stands as a testament to American art and architecture from the country’s founding years, holding 5,000(!) objects from the 18th century.
 As the rooms themselves reached 50-years old, they were in need of a hefty and historic renovation, and this became the perfect opportunity to tell the story of the Diplomatic Reception Rooms from a new angle.

 Preserving Our Nation’s History

 As video-makers, we understand the importance of immortalizing a powerful story.
-So when the Department of State asked us to celebrate the artisans responsible for preserving some of our nation’s most prestigious diplomatic reception rooms, we jumped at the opportunity to be a part of history.
-In a four-part series, we told the story of these famous rooms from the perspectives of the unsung heroes—the interior designers, gilders, chandelier-hangers—to raise awareness for these publicly-accessible treasures and inspire a new generation of brilliant craftspeople.
+So when the U.S. Department of State asked us to celebrate the artisans responsible for preserving some of our nation’s most prestigious diplomatic reception rooms, we jumped at the opportunity to be a part of history.
+In an Emmy Award-winning four-part series, we told the story of these famous rooms from the perspectives of the unsung heroes—the interior designers, gilders, chandelier-hangers—to raise awareness for these publicly-accessible treasures and inspire a new generation of brilliant craftspeople.

 The Rooms Where It Happens

 If These Walls Could Talk, Oh Wait They Can